olarewajuakeemope/capacitor-incoming-call-kit/README.md

 This plugin is a modification of the Flutter plugin: flutter_callkit_incoming to suite a capacitor app so all credits goes to hiennguyen92

+The plugin is has @capacitor/push-notifications version 6.0.1 integrated

 ## Install

 ```bash